Open-source enthusiast, connecting the dots in Product teams.

 Stretchly is a cross-platform open source app that reminds you to take breaks when working on your computer.

-The latest official installers and portable versions for macOS, Windows, Linux and FreeBSD can be found at Github Releases page.
+The latest official installers and portable versions for macOS, Windows and Linux can be found at Github Releases page.

 Following sections link some individual files for a simplicity.